Asovsky/telegram2twitter/README.md

-# telegram_twitter_subscription_bot

-Subscribe Telegram message, repost in Twitter.

-# note

-I will add installation details here if more than 10 people star the repository.
+Post Telegram message to Twitter.
+Will add detail if more than 10 people star the repository.